Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Experiments

 \subsection{Ablation Studies}

-Table \ref{tab:2} summarizes the results of ablation analysis conducted on the proposed model for two domain adaptation tasks.
-Specifically, we evaluate the contributions of several key components of our approach: 1) Detection Pseudo-labeling; 2) Segmentation Pseudo-labeling; 3) Using 15\% sparse points as Training Prompts; 4) PCL: prompt-based contrastive learning; and 5) DPO: direct preference optimization.
+Table \ref{tab:2} summarizes the results of ablation analysis of our model across two domain adaptation tasks.
+Specifically, we evaluate the contributions of our key components: 1) Detection Pseudo-labeling; 2) Segmentation Pseudo-labeling; 3) Using 15\% sparse points as Training Prompts; 4) PCL: prompt-based contrastive learning; and 5) LPO: the proposed local preference optimization that uses patch-level preference data.

-For the DPO component, we compare four types of preference learning, 1) GPO: global direct preference optimization, which builds on image-level preference data; 2) LPO: the proposed local preference optimization that uses patch-level preference data; 3) SLPO: our 15\% sparse local preference optimization that uses preference data on only a small proportion of local patches; and 4) UPO: the proposed unsupervised preference optimization, which relies on estimated segmentation as a substitute for human ratings.

 As shown in Table \ref{tab:2}, the baseline Model I, i.e., our source model, can be improved by incorporating pseudo-labeling for detection or segmentation tasks.
-Through conducting multitask learning, Model IV outperforms Model I by 1.8\%, 10.4\%, and 3.8\% in Dice scores for the three tasks, respectively.
-By using sparse points as training prompts, Model V achieves additional improvements of 2.3\%, 0.4\%, and 0.9\% in Dice scores over Model IV for the three tasks.
-Furthermore, the integration of PCL into Model IV results in the creation of Prompt-DAS, which leads to an average performance increase of 0.43\% in Dice for all three tasks.
+Through conducting multitask learning, Model IV outperforms Model I by 1.8\% and 10.4\% in Dice scores for the two tasks, respectively.
+By using sparse points as training prompts, Model V achieves additional improvements of 2.3\% and 0.4\% in Dice scores over Model IV for the two tasks, respectively.
+Furthermore, the integration of PCL into Model V yields Prompt-DAS, which leads to an average performance increase of 0.45\% in Dice for the two tasks.
+By further integrating the LPO, our Prefer-DAS obtains an improvement of 1.5\% and 3.0\% in Dice, and a remarkable improvement of 5.1\% and 6.7\% in PQ for the two tasks, respectively.
+These results confirm the effectiveness of the proposed components, especially the LPO.

-The lower half of the Table \ref{tab:2} demonstrates the performance of integrating various DPO strategies with Prompt-DAS.
-Overall, all DPO strategies significantly enhance segmentation performance, including the proposed unsupervised strategy.
-More specifically, the proposed LPO achieves the best segmentation performance across all three tasks.
-SLPO, the lightweight version of LPO, achieves similar performance with GPO in terms of Dice and PQ.
-Figure \ref{fig4} presents a visual comparison of the Prefer-DAS with UPO, GPO, SLPO, and LPO.
-By integrating GPO to Prompt-DAS, the Prefer-DAS (GPO) reduces some false negatives but introduces new false negatives.
-In contrast, the LPO and SLPO rarely introduce new false negatives while rectifying existing segmentation errors.